Deadliest Catch: Does Nick Have Cancer, Or Is He Simply Addicted To Drugs?

 He concludes by saying that, while he’s still working on his journey of recovery, he’s put the worst of his habits behind him.

 So does that mean Nick is still unemployed?
-That’s difficult to say for certain, and clearly The Discovery Channel would like to make his employment a plot point for the remainder of the season.
+That’s difficult to say for certain, and clearly, The Discovery Channel would like to make his employment a plot point for the remainder of the season.
 And on Nick’s Twitter feed, he’s not saying much about whether or not he still has a job.

 However, one photo, posted on April 23, seems to give some indication that he’s back on Wild Bill’s good side.